What You Need to Know Before Becoming a Pediatric Nurse

 Additionally, pediatric nurses will need to keep a close eye out for nonverbal clues.
 “Patients in all age ranges need nurses to listen, but our pediatric patients cannot always articulate their specific needs through verbal communication,” says Cobb.

 Once you get comfortable in your role as a pediatric nurse, it may be tempting to tune out what you might think is extraneous chatter.
 Listening to the concerns of both parent and child will only further assist you in giving the best care possible for your patient.

 2. Kids are resilient

-“Kids are very resilient and they heal more quickly than adults.
-This can be an advantage as health outcomes are generally more promising in pediatrics,” says Tyler Dean, certified pediatric nurse and Associate Professor at Rasmussen College.
+“Kids are very resilient, and they heal more quickly than adults.
+This can be an advantage as health outcomes are generally more promising in pediatrics,” says Tyler Dean, certified pediatric nurse and associate professor at Rasmussen University.

-A 4-year old can go from crying about an IV stick to giggling a minute later.
+A four-year-old can go from crying about an IV stick to giggling a minute later.
 Working in pediatrics allows you to play a huge part in those giggles.
 “The most rewarding aspect of working in pediatrics is that you can play, make jokes and be a little goofy at times,” Dean says.
-Not only is that good for the kids, it’s good for you too.
-Nursing can be very stressful and these interactions can bring joy to a normal day.
+Not only is that good for the kids, but it’s good for you too.
+Nursing can be very stressful, and these interactions can bring joy to a normal day.

 3. You’ll be working with families just as much as you will with children